Turning Redundancies Into An Empowering Experience

 I’ll give you 3 reasons:

-1. they’ve drifted into their comfort zone (and that’s a red flag in a career)
+- they’re stuck in their comfort zone (and that’s a red flag in a career)

-2. they get stubborn and think “I’ll make this work!”
+- they get stubborn and think “I’ll make this work!”

-3. they’ve drifted off their path and not realised it.
+- they’ve drifted off their path and not realised it.

 When people aren’t challenging themselves in their career anymore, circumstances are taken out of their hands and external factors step in to take control.
 In hindsight this can often be referred to as a ‘wake-up’ call.
 They knew they needed to make a change, but didn’t take action, and before they know it, something like a redundancy comes their way.